vinaydhegde/testdriven-site/src/_posts/blog/2018-05-29-developing-a-single-page-app-with-flask-and-vuejs.md

 1. `addBook` sends a POST request to `/books` to add a new book.
 1. Review the rest of the changes on your own, referencing the Vue [docs](https://vuejs.org/v2/guide/) as necessary.

 > Can you think of any potential errors on the client or server?
-Handle these on our own to improve the users' experience.
+Handle these on your own to improve the users' experience.

 Finally, update the "Add Book" button in the template so that the modal is displayed when the button is clicked: